ethereum/ethereum-org-website/src/content/nft/index.md

 ## Ethereum and NFTs {#ethereum-and-nfts}

-Ethereum is the perfect foundation for NFTs for a number of reasons:
+Ethereum makes it possible for NFTs to work for a number of reasons:

 - Transaction history and token metadata is publicly verifiable – it's simple to prove ownership history.
 - Once a transaction is confirmed, it's nearly impossible to manipulate that data to "steal" ownership.